 Choose the transportation mode of your choice (Explanations below in this article)

-You arrive at Playa Blanca (The beach of Isla Baru) and you look for an accommodation for the night.
-It’s pretty basic but in the same time, you are in the middle of nowhere.
+You arrive at Playa Blanca (The beach of Isla Baru), and you look for accommodation for the night.
+It’s pretty basic, but at the same time, you are in the middle of nowhere.

-Someone come to you for the Bioluminescent Phytoplankton.
-The tour is after the sunset, you bargain to have the tour for 20 000 COP per person.
+Someone comes to you for the Bioluminescent Phytoplankton.
+The tour is after the sunset, you bargain to have the trip for 20 000 COP per person.

 You have to go with his little speed boat.
-Don’t be afraid, everything’s gonna be alright.
-He drives behind a sandbank to a very quiet place where the sea is like a lake.
+Don’t be afraid; everything’s is going be alright.
+He drives behind a sandbank to a tranquil place where the sea is like a lake.
 And suddenly, he tells you:

 – Ok, now you have to jump.